MischaU8/yumyum/unsorted/hide-and-disable-in-the-viewport_vgFxnePeY1g.md

-yum yum Floyd here with a quick look at the hide and disable and viewport options in plasticity if you'd like to disable the visibility of the current selection you can click the eye icon for the item or use the keyboard shortcut H
+yum yum Floyd here with a quick look at the hide and disable and viewport options in Plasticity if you'd like to disable the visibility of the current selection you can click the eye icon for the item or use the keyboard shortcut H